 #3 Camera, GoPro, Selfie-stick

 Mykonos is beautiful.
-Clear blue waters, bays and beaches, white-washed houses, iconic windmills, boutiques, more than 300 churches, stone-paved streets… It’s definitely a great place to take photos and blast them all over Instagram.
+Clear blue waters, bays and beaches, white-washed houses, iconic windmills, boutiques, more than 300 churches, stone-paved streets… It’s definitely a great place for capturing all those memories.

 #4 Drivers License